A Delicious Guide to Bengali Wedding Menu [2026]

 2. Shukto

-Shukto is a mixed vegetable curry that is slightly bitter, often served as an accompaniment.
-This dish is flavored with a mix of spices, including panch phoran (a Bengali five-spice blend) and a touch of jaggery for sweetness.
+Shukto is a mixed vegetable curry with a slight bitterness, usually had as an accompaniment.
+The dish is seasoned with a blend of spices such as panch phoran (Bengali five-spice mixture) and a pinch of jaggery for sweetness.

 Shukto